Latest on EOSE — daily note, press, SEC filings & Frontier in one feed

 ⚠ Reading guide

 Thorn Hill, PA.
 Each line targets ~2 GWh annual capacity at full ramp.
-Line 2 install/power-on underway in Q2'26; initial production targeted for end of Q2'26 per the Q1'26 release.
+Line 2 launched commercial production on June 16, 2026 — after passing Site Acceptance Testing, ahead of the end-of-Q2 target — taking the two lines toward a combined ~4 GWh annual run-rate by end-2026.
+Its optimized layout cuts raw-material travel ~86% and line length ~40% vs. Line 1.
 Cumulative discharged energy on Eos technology has crossed 6.0 GWh.

 GWh annual capacity · stacked by line